Doomsday Arctic seed vault to receive two deposits in 2016

 It already has more than 860,000 samples, from almost all nations.
 Even if the power were to fail, the vault would stay frozen and sealed for at least 200 years.

-"The seed vault is the back-up of the back-up," said Cierra Martin, a spokeswoman for the Crop Trust, the Bonn-based organization which manages the Svalbard Global Seed Vault.
+"The seed vault is the back-up of the back-up," said Cierra Martin, a spokeswoman for the Crop Trust, the Bonn-based organisation which manages the Svalbard Global Seed Vault.

 She said two deposits were planned for next year, but that the details of the deposits were as yet unclear.
 "The deposits are due in March and May," she said.